This is a trip description paraphrased from the Leavenworth Chamber of Commerce Site.

 LAND OWNERSHIP.
 Route follows Forest Service Roads.

 MAPS.
-See this topo or USGS 7.5 minute series: Van Creek and Chumstick Mtn.
+See the topo map below for more information.
+Or, reference USGS 7.5 minute series: Van Creek and Chumstick Mtn.

 PERMITS.
 None needed.